 Absolutely, the first thing to do in Valencia.

 The Gothic interior consists of 3 naves and over the centuries, it was object of several changes.
 For example, the bell tower was even moved.
 The light inside is dim and weak, because most of the windows are made of alabaster.

-Should be interested in the Valencian churches tour (free cancellation).
+Should be interested in the Valencian Graal tour (free cancellation).